carinogurjao/carinogurjao.github.io/_pages/about.md

 🔍 I’m currently open for faculty positions!

 <h2> Research </h2>
 Cancer is a disease of the genome.
-I study DNA patterns in the tumor genome.
-I aim to better understand which factors shape these patterns and how they can in return inform clinical decisions.<br><br>
+I study DNA patterns in the tumor genome to better understand what factors shape these patterns and how they can in return inform clinical decisions. <br><br>
 ![Illustration of my research interests](/images/Research_interest.png){: .align-center width="800px"}
 <style>
 table {